All You Need to Know About Gian Lorenzo Bernini

 In this context, popes were some of the biggest patrons of the arts.
 They commissioned many public works and Bernini worked for several cardinals and popes.
 He was very religious himself, a devout Catholic.
 Bernini made sure that his religious art was intelligible and realistic, inspiring piety in the viewer.

 Since moving there in about 1605, Bernini pretty much never left Rome.
-He only left the city once, in 1665, for a short trip to Paris by the invitation of Louis XIV.
+He only left the city once, in 1665, for a short trip to Paris at the invitation of Louis XIV.
 The architect was invited to redesign the Louvre, working on four different projects for the building.
 None of them was accepted but he did end up doing a marble portrait of the king.
 After these six months spent in France, Bernini never left Rome again, dying there in 1680.

 Gossip and Scandal